cmeiklejohn/kubernetes-hello-world-example/GCP/Task.md

 ## Context

-You are the CEO of a stealth startup and you have just completed building a minimal viable product (MVP) of your application.
-You need to deploy a demo of this application online to show to angel investors in order to secure additional funding for your startup.
-Your application consists of a trained model based on an example data set consisting of student and employment records and it predicts job placement for engineering jobs with salary ranges.
-You have decided to deploy this application to Google Cloud Platform using Google Kubernetes Engine.
+You are the lead engineer of a popular mobile application startup that builds an application that performs job placement for engineering jobs and predicts the salary ranges of the job applicants.
+Your application does this job placement and salary range prediction using a confidental model trained using a data set of student and employment records.
+You're trying to raise another round of funding, and therefore you need to show off the new version of your application.
+You've decided to deploy this application to Microsoft Azure using Azure Kubernetes Service.

 Keep the context in mind during the experiment.